Sapiosonic/practical-laravel/README.md

 3. code is based on the Bootstrap starter template code and the Bootstrap Navbar (https://getbootstrap.com/docs/5.1/components/navbar/).
 We modified the base code, including links in the header ( Home and About ).
 The starter template includes a Bootstrap CSS file ( bootstrap.min.css ), and a Bootstrap JS file ( bootstrap.bundle.min.js ).
 We included three @yield Blade directives.

 @yield is used as a marker.
 We will inject code in those markers from child Blade views (using the @section directive). @yield uses two parameters, the first is the marker identifier.
 The second is a default value that will be injected if a child view does not inject code for that marker.

+### Modifying *welcome.blade.php* (commit 1e7a5b7)

+- Delete all the existing code in `resources/views/welcome.blade.php`

+The welcome view extends the layouts.app view.
+This view injects the 'Home Page - Online Store' message in the @yield('title') of the layouts.app and injects an HTML div with a welcome message inside the @yield('content') of the layouts.app .

+### Adding custom CSS styles and a Footer

+#### Custom style (app.css) (commit 38b762c)

+- Create a folder css under the `public/` directory.
+- in `public/css ` create a new file `app.css`

+#### Modifying app.blade.php (commit 99dafc0)

+- in `resources/views/layouts/app.blade.php` , make changes to include the previous CSS file and create the footer section.

+Laravel includes a variety of global helper PHP functions.
+For example, the asset function generates a URL for an asset using the current scheme of the request (HTTP or HTTPS).
+Since our css/app.css file is inside the public folder, it will be automatically deployed over our server link (i.e., http://127.0.0.1:8000/css/app.css).
+We used curly braces {{ }} to invoke the asset function.
+Curly braces are used in Blade files to display data passed to the view or invoke Laravel helpers.

+The currently design was inspired by a free Bootstrap template called Freelancer.
+You can find more information about this template here: https://startbootstrap.com/theme/freelancer.